 Hair is an important part of a person’s appearance.
-A full head of hair, or lack of it, is one of the first things people notice about us.
-Poorly done hair transplants (known as the “pluggy” look) or attempts to hide baldness like “combovers” and obvious toupees, make the issue stand out even more.
-Attempts to hide hair loss reveal how healthy, full hair is revered in our society.
+Hair literally frames your face and it’s one of the first things people notice about you.
+Obvious looking hair transplants (known as the “pluggy” look) or attempts to hide baldness like “combovers” and obvious toupees, make the issue stand out even more.
+All these attempts to hide hair loss reveal how healthy and good looking hair is valued.

-Common causes for thinning hair include: heredity, hormonal changes like testosterone turning to dihydrostestosterone, or aging.
+Common causes for thinning hair include: heredity, hormonal effects (like testosterone turning to dihydrostestosterone (DHT), and aging.

 At our peak in our early teenage years, humans average about 100,000 hairs on their heads.
-Individual hairs grow for a period of 2-6 years.
-It is normal for about 100 hairs to shed naturally every day, most of which enters into a resting phase (telogen) for about 3 months.
+Individual hair growth cycles can last for 2-6 years.
+It is normal for about 50-100 hairs to shed naturally every day, most of which enters into a resting phase (telogen) for about 3 months.
 A new hair growth cycle begins after this time, but factors such as aging, disease, and hormonal changes can affect each succeeding cycle.

-Most Common Cause of Hair Loss – Hormones
+Most Common Cause of Hair Loss – Genetics and Hormones

-The most common cause of hair loss is due to hormones, specifically the hormone dihydrotestosterone (DHT).
-Hormonal causes of hair loss is commonly called pattern hair loss, and is medically known as androgenic alopecia.
+The most common cause of hair loss is due to genetics and hormones.
+The hormone dihydrotestosterone (DHT) is a major factor in male pattern hair loss.
+Genetic hair loss is commonly called pattern hair loss, and is medically referred to as androgenic alopecia.
 Dihydrotestosterone is created when the hormone testosterone interacts with the enzyme 5-alpha reductase.
-While testosterone is commonly associated as a male hormone, it is also present in women in smaller amounts.
-In men, DHT is the most common cause of hair thinning that leads to eventual hair loss.
+While testosterone is commonly associated as a male hormone, it is also present in women in significantly lower amounts.
+In men, DHT is associated with hair thinning that leads to eventual hair loss.
 Hair grows in a cycle: growth-shed-rest-repeat cycle.
 In men, DHT-sensitive hair follicles grow back progressively thinner hairs in each cycle.
-In women, the cause of hair thinning is more undetermined, but evidence suggests that DHT causes inflammation that leads to hair thinning.
-Everyone has dihydrotestosterone in their system, but not everyone is DHT-sensitive .
-The difference of most people suffering from pattern baldness is not the amount of DHT they have in their system, but if their hair follicles are sensitive to it.
-Those who have DHT-sensitive hair follicles will experience pattern hair loss to varying degrees.
+In women, the cause of hair thinning remains undetermined, but evidence suggests possible roles involving DHT and inflammation which may contribute to progressive hair thinning.
+Everyone has dihydrotestosterone in their “system”, but not everyone has the same level DHT sensitivity .
+The difference of most people suffering from pattern baldness is not the amount of DHT but rather the relative DHT sensitivity.
+Those who have more DHT-sensitive hair follicles will generally experience more significant pattern hair loss.

 Androgenetic Alopecia/ Pattern Hair Loss